Why Do My Eyes Burn? Burning Eyes Causes And Treatments

 - Uveitis and Iritis – Inflammation of the entire structure of the eyes

 - Corneal abrasion

 - Corneal ulcer

 - Periorbital Cellulitis: Infection of the eyelids and soft tissues around it.

 Burning Eyes Treatments

-- As the histamine compounds beneath the eyes get activated due to allergens and lead to burning sensation within the eyes, you must use antihistamine eye drops, pills or injections to dampen the effects of histamine in the eye socket.
-You can also buy Brimonidine Tartrate for such issues.
+- As the histamine compounds beneath the eyes get activated due to allergens and lead to a burning sensation within the eyes, you must use antihistamine eye drops, pills, or injections to dampen the effects of histamine in the eye socket.
+You can also buy Cyclosporine eye drops for such issues.